SophieSjoberg/ca-prepcourse-3/tdd/step_3_wrap_it_up.md

  => "fizz buzz"
 2.2.0 :007 >
 ```
+#### Extra Credit: The Sad Path
+What we wrote so far is called the "Happy Path".
+It's the actions we expect a "normal" user to take.
+A "normal" user would put in 3 or 12 or 13987.
+But what if a user puts in "dinosaurs"?
+What if they write -1?
+Our program should be able to handle the "Sad Path" - when our users behave the "wrong" way.

+Write some more tests to handle "irregular" user behavior.

+________

 At the very end of your development process you want to make a run through an series of numbers and get a similar response as we showed you in the first step of this exercise.

 In the example below, we'll create an `Array`and store it in a variable called `output`.
-As the next step we'll do 100 loops and add call `fizz_buzz` on each number from 1 to 100.
-Finally we'll display the content of the `output`-array.
+Next we'll run our program 100 times, increasing the number by 1 each time.
+This will give us the final result we asked for in the requirements.

 ```irb
 $ irb